azaghal/factorio-beyond-vanilla-qol/README.md

 -   Order module insertion/replacement using selection tool with custom presets ([Module Inserts](https://mods.factorio.com/mod/ModuleInserter))

     > Allows replacing inserting and replacing modules in existing builds (both crafting machines and beacons) via selection tool.
 Multiple presets can be configured on per-machine type basis.
 Useful when transitioning to higher tier modules in machines.

--   Calculate input/output rates for selected crafting machines ([Rate Calculator](https://mods.factorio.com/mod/RateCalculator))

-    > Select a group of crafting machines to receive information on how many ingredients machines need and how many products they output.
-Shows eventual shortages of machine productions within selected area etc.

 ### Blueprints